Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: Where can I request transportation services?

-A: Providers can link to the MassHealth Customer Web Portal via the POSC to complete and submit prescriptions for transportation (PT-1) requests.
+A: Providers can link to the Request Transportation for a Member page for more information on completing and submitting prescriptions for transportation (PT-1) requests.

 The “Pharmacy Prior Authorization” function allows MassHealth-enrolled providers to submit electronic Drug Prior Authorization requests to the MassHealth Drug Utilization Review (DUR) program.